-Bipartisan congressional leaders urge Trump administration to release funds to U.S. Internet freedom organization
+Congressional leaders urge Trump administration to release funds to U.S. Internet freedom organization

-“The Open Technology Fund provides a lifeline for people living under oppressive dictatorships, including citizens of China, Hong Kong, and Iran, by allowing them to safely communicate with the outside world and each other,” said McCaul, who also serves as the chairman of the House GOP’s China Task Force.
+“The Open Technology Fund provides a lifeline for people living under oppressive regimes, including citizens of China, Hong Kong, and Iran, by allowing them to safely communicate with the outside world and each other,” said McCaul, who also serves as the chairman of the House GOP’s China Task Force.

 “Unfortunately, this critical programming is on the brink of collapse.
 I ask that [U.S. Agency for Global Media] live up to its grant agreements and release these funds as soon as possible.”

-Separately, Sen. Marsha Blackburn (R-Tenn.), chair of the Senate commerce committee’s Internet subpanel, said, “Any interruption of OTF’s work would strengthen these adversaries’ efforts to undermine free speech and limit access to information — and even endanger activists and journalists working on-the-ground to advance freedom in their societies.”
+Separately, Sen. Marsha Blackburn (R-Tenn.), chair of the Senate Judiciary Committee’s technology task force, said, “Any interruption of OTF’s work would strengthen these adversaries’ efforts to undermine free speech and limit access to information — and even endanger activists and journalists working on-the-ground to advance freedom in their societies.”

 Trump administration is crippling international Internet freedom effort by withholding funds, officials say

-A spokesperson for Michael Pack, Trump newly appointed director of the U.S. Agency for Global Media, and the agency did not respond immediately to a request for comment Monday afternoon.

-The warnings from Congress come amid a deepening power struggle between the Open Technology Fund and Pack.
+The warnings from Congress come amid a deepening power struggle between the Open Technology Fund and Michael Pack, President Trump’s newly appointed director of the U.S. Agency for Global Media.
 The agency oversees U.S. government-funded news outlets including the fund, VOA, Radio Free Europe, Radio Free Asia and Middle East Broadcast Networks.

 After his confirmation in June, Pack moved to fire the fund’s board and officers, before being blocked by a federal appeals court from doing so in early July.